-- 3. Label and dimension the curb and gutter from the centerline for each road on the site plan.
-Show the proposed curb line along frontage of Wellingford Street at 17.5 feet from the existing street centerline. - 4.
+- Label and dimension the curb and gutter from the centerline for each road on the site plan.
+Show the proposed curb line along frontage of Wellingford Street at 17.5 feet from the existing street centerline.
+Addressed - 4.
 Revise site plan and conditional note(s) to commit to dedicate 36-feet of right-of-way from existing the road centerline. in accordance with CLDSM U-07 Local Collector Street Cross Section along Wellingford Street.
-Label and dimension the right-of-way from the centerline of the road. - 5.
-Revise site plan and conditional note(s) to commit to dedicate 28-feet of right-of-way from the existing road centerline along Hershey Street.
-Label and dimension the right-of-way from the centerline of the road. - 6.
-Add callout on site plan for ADA ramp on each side of the culvert to clarify plan. - 7.
+Label and dimension the right-of-way from the centerline of the road.

+Addressed - 5.
+Revise site plan and conditional note(s) to commit to dedicate 28 feet of right of way from the existing road centerline along Hershey Street.
+Label and dimension the right of way from the centerline of the road.
+Addressed - 6.
+Add callout on site plan for ADA ramp on each side of the culvert to clarify plan.
+Add a conditional note committing that the ramps on each side of the culvert will be reconstructed to ADA standard.
+Addressed - 7.
 Label proposed ROW or sidewalk utility easement on site plan located 2ft behind sidewalk.
 Add conditional note to plan.
+Addressed